leed-star/tm-direct-call/README.md

 # tm-direct-call
-DEmo of how to call TextMagic API directly sans nuget
+Demo of how to call TextMagic API directly sans nuget